JackPala/Peplink-SMS/README.md

 npm run dev   # or: npm start for production
 ```

-The Express server listens on http://localhost:3000 by default.
+The Express server listens on http://localhost:3000 by default (reachable via `http://<host-ip>:3000` from LAN devices).
 SQLite data lives in `app/data/peplink_sms.db`.

 ## Usage